The Whickham Practice

 How we use your information

-Under the powers of the Health and Social Care Act 2015, NHS Digital can request personal confidential data from GP Practices without seeking patient consent for a number of specific purposes, which are set out in law.
+Under the powers of the Health and Social Care Act 2015, NHS Digital can request personal confidential data from GP Practices without seeking patient consent for several specific purposes, which are set out in law.
 These purposes are explained below.
 You may choose to withdraw your consent to personal data being shared for these purposes.

 You can object to your personal information being shared with other healthcare providers but should be aware that this may, in some instances, affect your care as important information about your health might not be available to healthcare staff in other organisations.
 If this limits the treatment that you can receive then the practice staff will explain this to you at the time you object.